top of page

 Pandemic PSA

-When the pandemic hit we were worried about our community.
-Our lifeways are conducive to its spread, because we visit a lot, we take care of our Elders and young ones together, and we have large families living in small spaces.
+When the pandemic members of the Nakoda AV Club worried about our community.
+Our lifeways are conducive to viral spread, because we visit a lot, we take care of our Elders and young ones together, and we have large families living in small spaces.

 In collaboration with the Stoney Nakoda Youth Council we made this film.
 It was requested by the Emergency Response department, and made using social distancing and Alberta Health Service protocols.